dwashko/chef-node-deployment_support/README.md

 # node-deployment_support-cookbook

 This is the support cookbook for node applications.
 This cookbook sets up an init.d script to start and stop any node application.
+Testing of the service should be done in hte role cookbook.
+The test in this cookbook is simply generic.
 ## Supported Platforms

 RedHat Platforms are supported.
 Does not currently implement systemd, so only sysvinit.